gustavoam00/AST-project/README.md

 This project was developed as part of the *Automatic Software Testing (AST)* course at ETH Zurich.

-Two tools were developed: a fuzzer to generate SQLite bug-triggering queries and a reducer to reducer the bug-triggering queries.
+Two tools were developed: a fuzzer to generate SQLite bug-triggering queries and a reducer to minimize the bug-triggering queries.

 ---